ConR: Contrastive Regularizer for Deep Imbalanced Regression

 \paragraph{Main results for gaze estimation.} Table~\ref{table: gaze-all} compares the performance of \Pn{} with three baseline methods: LDS, FDS and Balanced MSE on the MPIIGaze-DIR benchmark.
 As shown in table~\ref{table: gaze-all}, \Pn{} consistently improve the performance of all baselines for all shots and achieves the best Mean angular error of 5.63~(degrees) on the overall test set and 5.21~(degrees) on the \textit{few}-shot region.

 \paragraph{Error reduction.} In Fig. ~\ref{fig: p-c}, we show the comparison between three strong baselines (LDS, FDS and Balanced MSE) and by adding \Pn{} for NYUD2-DIR benchmark.
 It shows a consistent and notable error reduction effect by adding our \Pn{} to the deep imbalanced learning.
-For more results and analysis on other datasets (e.g. AgeDB-DIR and IMDB-WIKI-DIR, MPIIGaze-DIR), please refer to Appendix ~\ref{Performance Analysis}.
+For more results and analysis on other datasets, please refer to Appendix ~\ref{Performance Analysis}.

 \paragraph{Time consumption Analysis.} Table~\ref{table: eff} provides the time consumption of \Pn{} in comparison to other baselines and VANILLA for the age estimation and depth estimation tasks.
 VANILLA is a regression model with no technique for imbalanced learning.
 The reported time consumptions are expressed in seconds for AgeDB-DIR and in minutes for NYUD2-DIR, representing the average forward pass and training time, and were measured using four NVIDIA GeForce GTX 1080 Ti GPUs.
 Table~\ref{table: eff}'s findings demonstrate that even with a high-dimensional label space, ConR's training time is considerably lower than FDS while remaining comparable to the time complexity of LDS, RankSim, and Balanced MSE.
 This indicates that ConR is an efficient alternative to FDS without compromising efficiency compared to other well-established methods.
 This result highlights ConR's ability to handle complex tasks without introducing significant computational overhead.